Zapier-codes/zealot/handover.md

      already-decided releases with a `play_publish_status` badge and truncated `play_publish_error` — the "no UI surfaces this" gap from task #7's notes.
-  **This is the one thing every future session needs to know before trusting this file's task-status table:** `clean/no-sdk-injection`'s history diverges from `main` at `1aa548ea` — it does NOT include `f8a8da89` (or anything built on it, like `main`'s actual `ee74e511`, which this session cherry-picked from rather than branched from).
-This patch is **not** a same-base `git am` onto `main`'s current tip.
-  **Operator decision this session: `clean/no-sdk-injection` stays a permanently separate branch — it is not merged or rebased into `main`, and `main` is not rebased onto it.** Concretely, this means from here on:
-  - The operator applies this patch with `git checkout -b clean/no-sdk-injection 1aa548ea && git am <patch> && git push origin clean/no-sdk-injection` — **not** `git checkout main` first, and **not** `git push origin main`.
-Pushing this to `main` would be a mistake; it would silently drop `f8a8da89` from `main`'s history for anyone who fetches after, without that being a deliberate, separate decision to remove it.
-  - `main`'s tip keeps `f8a8da89` on it, unchanged, exactly as it is now.
-    Nothing about this branch existing removes, reverts, or fixes that commit on `main` — if that's ever wanted, it's a distinct task on `main` itself, not a side effect of this branch.
-  - **Every future session working on task #5, #6, or #7 should branch
-    from/target `clean/no-sdk-injection`, not `main`,** since that's now the actual head of this pipeline's non-injected work.
-Re-read this file's "Current state" against `origin/clean/no-sdk-injection`, not
-    `origin/main`, before trusting what's landed.
-  - This also means `clean/no-sdk-injection` and `main` will keep diverging over time (new work lands on the branch; nothing merges back).
-That's the accepted tradeoff of keeping them separate rather than resolving which one is canonical — worth someone revisiting if this pipeline is ever meant to ship from `main` again.

   Same caveats as every prior session touching this pipeline: no ruby/bundler in this sandbox, so nothing here is build- or integration-verified.
 The 4 edited locale YAML files were checked with